 Planning and Managing Public Relations Campaigns, A Strategic Approach by Anne Gregory (5th Edition).
 You can purchase copies of the book at UNC Student Stores or online (like the paperback version HERE on Amazon).
-Additional readings will come from several different sources including Public Relations Campaigns 2e, An Integrated Approach by Regina Lutrell and will be available on Sakai.
+Additional readings will come from other sources including Public Relations Campaigns 2e, An Integrated Approach by Regina Lutrell and will be made available.

-The class will also use resources from the following library guide created by Stephanie Brown and her wonderful Park Library Staff - https://guides.lib.unc.edu/mejo634.
+The class will also use resources from the following library guide created by the wonderful Park Library Staff https://guides.lib.unc.edu/mejo634.